top of page

 About the Event

 Folio: The Seattle Athenaeum is thrilled to welcome national correspondent and author Elizabeth Mehren for a timely and vital conversation about her new book I Lived to Tell the World: Stories from the Holocaust, Genocide, and the Atrocities of War.
 Elizabeth will be in conversation with two time Pulitzer Prize winning reporter Richard Read.
-Join us for a wine reception to conlcude the evening.
+Join us for a wine reception to conclude the evening.

 As Americans increasingly question how each of us fits into our nation's cultural tapestry, I Lived to Tell the World presents thirteen inspiring profiles of refugees who have settled in Oregon.
 They come from Rwanda, Myanmar, Bosnia, Syria, and more-different stories, different conflicts, but similar paths through loss and violence to a new, not always easy, life in the United States.
 The in-depth profiles are drawn from hours of interviews and oral histories; journalist Elizabeth Mehren worked collaboratively with the survivors to honor the complexity of their experiences and to ensure that the stories are told with, and not just about, them.
 Mehren also weaves in historical, cultural, and political context alongside these personal stories of resilience.